redhat-developer/app-services-cli/docs/commands/rhoas_connector_namespace_delete.md

 ## rhoas connector namespace delete

-Delete a connector namespace
+Delete a Connectors namespace

 ### Synopsis

-Delete a connector namespace
+Delete a Connectors namespace by specifing its ID.
+Use the "connector namespace list" command to see a list of all Connectors namespaces and their ID values.

 ```
 rhoas connector namespace delete [flags]